antonioortegajr/Funafuti-Brass-Quail-/docs/notes/twigNotes.md

 Why twig?
 This is the template language we currently use for details page templates.
-This means instead of adopting and writing more code to use something else like liquid or stache, we can just use what our system is ready to accept.
+This means instead of adopting and writing more code to use something else like liquid or handlebars, we can just use what our system is ready to accept.

 We are going to import more code and run in the console allowing some time to experiment with twig.
 A lot of the code you will see is not IDX Broker code.
 The examples aren't